 2. As mentioned previously women on average create shorter courses, which may promote more students finishing the course, thereby increasing the number of reviews.
 Even if a student doesn’t finish a course, they may have gotten through a higher percentage of the (shorter) course before leaving a review – which would also positively influence ratings.

 3. Women are better at engagement.
 Engagement drives ratings.
-Which brings us to our next analysis..
+This brings us to our next analysis..

 Are Men or Women Better at Online Course Engagement?